 Thousands of readers--from prisoners to priests--have embraced Jerry Braza's insights in this book, adopting and integrating the mindful practices and habits it presents.

 This new edition expands on the author's time-tested approach, introducing in-the-moment thinking and techniques for achieving clarity, focus and energy to a new generation of readers.
 Given the current uncertainty and changes throughout the world, all types of readers will find this guide to be useful--from those practicing mindfulness for the first time to meditation veterans.This practical guide to mindfulness contains reflections, actions and practices that will help you to:

 - Reduce anxiety and stress

 - Calm and quiet the mind

 - Transform negative feelings and habits

 - Intensify personal connections and relationships

-This interactive books models best practices then invites the reader to participate through a Mindfulness Test, guided meditations, daily reflections and rituals and thought-provoking and challenging questions and prompts to set readers on the path to greater mindful living.
+This interactive book models best practices then invites the reader to participate through a Mindfulness Test, guided meditations, daily reflections and rituals, and thought-provoking and challenging questions and prompts to set readers on the path to more mindful living.